 Based on this WA, RAN2 would like to ask RAN1:

-1. Whether there are any cases/scenarios on when the UE could not monitor LP-WUS?
+1. Whether there are any cases/scenarios on when the UE is not able to monitor LP-WUS?

-2. Can the UE monitor LR and MR simultaneously?
+2. Is there any case when the UE is not able to monitor LR and MR simultaneously?

 1.3 UE time offset preference

-RAN2 agreed that if configured, the UE can signal a preferred time offset via UAI (UE Assistance Information) signalling, and RAN2 would like to know whether there were any further conclusions in RAN1 on what information the preferred time offset via UAI should provide?
+RAN2 also discussed and agreed the following:If configured, the UE can signal a preferred time offset via UAI signalling.

+RAN2 would like to know whether there were any further conclusions in RAN1 on what information the preferred time offset via UAI should provide?

 2 Actions